|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 tried to fire my court-appointed attorney, file a petition questioning the conditions of confinement, and even tried a

-nolo contendre.
-Even if I wasn’t guilty, I would have been railroaded; sadly most people accused of sex crimes can
+contendre.
+Even if I wasn’t guilty, I would have been railroaded; sadly most people accused of sex crimes can expect

-expect similar treatment by the justice system.
-Despite this, I remained a man guilty of committing a sex crime, and the
+similar treatment by the justice system.
+Despite this, I remained a man guilty of committing a sex crime, and the time had

-time had come for me to finally accept my fate.
-In all my experiences throughout this ordeal, the day I accepted the
+come for me to finally accept my fate.
+In all my experiences throughout this ordeal, the day I accepted the guilty plea

-guilty plea remains the saddest moment of my life.
-I wanted to finish myself off, but didn’t have the courage to cut the
+remains the saddest moment of my life.
+I wanted to finish myself off, but didn’t have the courage to cut the length of my

 Prison processing is likely as close to death as any man in this country would want to be.
 You are deprived of every